forgreatness/photo_uploader_web_app/README.md

     <img title="Main Layout" src="./demo_images/main.png" width="800" height="597"/>
 </div>

+Or go to https://forgreatness.github.io/photo_uploader_web_app to visit the app hosted by git pages.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).